exploratory-io/book/viz/errbar.md

 ## Ratio Setting

-If the Error Bar is in Ratio mode, you can set how to group by for the percentage calculation in Ratio Setting dialog.
-You can reach the Ratio Setting dialog from the Y Axis menu.
+If the Error Bar is in Ratio mode, you can set how to group by for the percentage calculation in the Ratio Setting dialog.
+You can reach the Ratio Setting dialog from the Y-Axis menu.
 The following group by options are available.
 The default value is `X Axis`.

-* X Axis - Calculate the ratio for each X Axis and Color group.
-For example, the TRUE ratio of the Africa and Corporate (Blue bar at Africa) is 4.5%.
+* X Axis - Calculate the ratio for each X-Axis and Color group.
+For example, the TRUE ratio of Africa and Corporate (Blue bar at Africa) is 4.5%.
 ![](images/errbar1.png)
 * Color - Calculate the ratio for each color value.
 The total percentage of each color value becomes 100%.
-For example, the total percentatge of all the blue bars is 100%.
+For example, the total percentage of all the blue bars is 100%.
 ![](images/errbar2.png)
-* All - Calculate the ratio based for the entire data.
+* All - Calculate the ratio based on the entire data.
 The total percentage of all bars in all colors becomes 100%.
 ![](images/errbar3.png)